30 Best Things to Do in Puebla Mexico 2026: A Local’s Complete Guide

 The library room is small but goes up high with multiple closed-off floors.
 You can imagine people bustling around in the 1600s, climbing narrow staircases to reach a research book on the third floor.

-If you have a sweet tooth, Calle de los Dolce (Sweets Street) is the place to go.
+If you have a sweet tooth, Calle de los Dulces (Sweets Street) is the place to go.
 It’s a three-block street near the city center lined with sweets and sugar spots on both sides of the road.

 You’ll find local favorites, like camotes, and all other sweet and chocolate classics.